Skip to content

 Funding the Plan

 Under the Pensions Act 2004 we are responsible for setting a funding target for the Plan and agreeing it with the Company.
-The Plan’s funding is the money it has to support the payment of benefits.
-The Plan Actuary helps us to consider our funding target in detail, check the Plan’s progress against it and take action to deal with any shortfall or surplus.
-Long-term, the aim is to make sure that plans like ours are building up enough money to pay for the benefits due to members.
+The Plan’s funding is the money it has to support the benefits.
+The Scheme Actuary helps us to consider our funding target in detail, check the Plan’s progress against it and take action to deal with any shortfall or surplus.
+Long-term, the aim of the requirements is to make sure that plans like ours are building up enough money to pay for the benefits due to members.

 How the Plan operates